shopware5/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 indexed: true
 ---

-In the last tutorial [Shopware Backend Components - Associations](/developers-guide/backend-components/associations/) we've covered the extension of the product model the the differences of the association types.
+In the last tutorial [Backend Components - Associations](/developers-guide/backend-components/associations/) we covered the extension of the product model the the differences of the association types.

 This tutorial will cover the listing extensions which you have implemented in the previous tutorials.

 The following plugin will be the basis for this tutorial.
-You can download it here: [Download Plugin](/exampleplugins/SwagProductListingExtension.zip)
+You can download it here: [SwagProductListingExtension.zip](/exampleplugins/SwagProductListingExtension.zip)

 <div style="text-align:center;">